-- Changes welcomed;

-- Good Masterplan;

-- are adequately lit;
+- Changes welcomed; - Good Masterplan; - Support for footpath links under the railway, providing they are adequately lit; - Still some concern about access onto Mugiemoss Road.

 In summary, the public consultation, in addition to the discussions with Aberdeen City Council and statutory consultees has resulted in a Masterplan concept which has been tested and refined in order to address valid concerns.
 Some aspects will be revisited at the detailed planning application stage.
 The programme of public engagement on the Persley Den development has been effective in bringing the development proposals to the attention of local residents and raising awareness.